supro99/chatroom/README.md

 # chatroom
-This is a socket.io implementation for chatroom application Reference - https://www.youtube.com/watch?v=jD7FnbI76Hg&t=6s
+This is a socket.io implementation for chatroom application.

+Reference - https://www.youtube.com/watch?v=jD7FnbI76Hg&t=6s

 Tech Stack used -